mschoch/bleve_sourcegraph_blog/README.md

 The `mapping` is a default Index Mapping.
 The Index Mapping is responsible for describing how your documents should be mapped into the index.
 The default mapping is designed to work well out of the box, but you'll want to revisit this to improve the quality of your search results.

-The call to the `New()` function takes two parameters, the first is the path to the index and the second is the `mapping` to be used for this index.
+The call to the `New()` function takes two parameters, the first is the path to a directory where the index will be stored and the second is the `mapping` to be used for this index.

-The call to the `Index()` method takes two parameters, the first is a unique identifier for the document, and the second is the object to be indexed.
+The call to the `Index()` method takes two parameters, the first is a unique identifier for the document, and the second is the document (a Go struct) to be indexed.

 Now that we’ve created an index, we want to open it and search: